 If you refuse, the state's DMV can impose an automatic license suspension and fines against you.
 You do not have to be charged and convicted of a drunk driving offense to have your license suspended or revoked.
-Although you are entitled to have a DMV hearing to challenge the legality of the suspension.
+However, you are entitled to a DMV hearing to challenge the legality of the suspension.

 What's more, in some courts, your refusal may be used against you in court as evidence that you knew you were guilty - they refer to it as "consciousness of guilt."
 If you are convicted, your sentence might include jail time.

 Further, if you refuse, the officer will most likely get a search warrant to get your blood sample.
 Blood tests, if done properly, can be more reliable and accurate because breath tests are an indirect measurement of your blood-alcohol concentration (BAC).

 If you were arrested in Southern California, you should speak to a drunk driving defense lawyer who handles both DMV and criminal DUI cases.
 For DMV cases, you have the right to a hearing to challenge the automatic license suspension if, for example, the police failed to warn you of the consequences.